Comparisons

 Bind is the publisher of this article.
 We have made every effort to present Ironclad's strengths fairly and acknowledge Bind's limitations honestly.
 Ironclad is a mature, well-funded platform with an established enterprise customer base.
 Bind is newer, with fewer integrations and a smaller track record.
 We encourage you to evaluate both platforms with your own use cases.
 For budget-conscious teams exploring CLM options, we also recommend comparing across multiple vendors before deciding.

-Is Ironclad overkill for a 20-person company?
+Is Ironclad a good fit for a 20-person company?

 Can Bind handle enterprise-scale contract volumes?